 Candidates who do not have the stated educational requirements, and who apply for matriculation as mature students, may also be required to undertake an aptitude test.
 Candidates may be interviewed.

 AND

-C. Registration as a nurse with An Bord Altranais.

-D. Candidates must have completed all Part l of the Bachelor of Science (Nursing) (Modular) or equivalent.
+- C. Registration as a nurse with An Bord Altranais. - ${f D}.$ Candidates must have completed all Part 1 of the Bachelor of Science (Nursing) (Modular) or equivalent.